LiuElvin/STAT_302_Final_Project/README.md

 - Use the $(x,y)$ coordinates of these accepted points as our sample.

-## Simulation Study for Ad Hoc Network

-1. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).
+3. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).

-2. Find the smallest $R_c$ such that the nodes are connected through paths in the network.
+4. Find the smallest $R_c$ such that the nodes are connected through paths in the network.

-3. Repeat several times for each $n$.
+5. Repeat several times for each $n$.

-4. Study the distribution of $R_c$.
+6. Study the distribution of $R_c$.

 A more detailed specification is provided in the pdf file below: